seng438-winter-2023/seng438-a3-D0tzi/seng438-a3-team_7.md

 * First Test: ‘stringTest()’ creates a string to compare with the result of applying the ‘toString’ method on the example Range object called exampleRange.
 The expected return value is true.

+We reached 90.8%, 84.1%, and 100% for our statement, branch, and method coverage respectively.

 # 4 A high level description of five selected test cases you have designed using coverage information, and how they have increased code coverage

 Text…